lrasata/infra-image-uploader/README.md

 - **This Terraform project is built as a module**, it makes it easy to reuse across projects and environments.
 - **Environment-specific variables** allow dev/staging/prod separation.
 - Lambda functions are decoupled from S3 and SNS triggers, making updates safe and predictable.

+## Infrastructure choices

+### Why use DynamoDB instead of RDS

+Using S3 for file storage is a standard practice, but for metadata storage we chose DynamoDB over a relational database (RDS).

+- **Serverless alignment**: DynamoDB integrates naturally with the rest of the serverless stack (S3 + Lambda + API Gateway), ensuring consistent scalability and availability without managing servers.
+- **Scalability & performance**: DynamoDB scales automatically with unpredictable upload traffic, delivering single-digit millisecond latency for lookups.
+- **Fit for the use case**: The image uploader only requires simple, fast lookups (e.g., get file key or thumbnail URL by user).
+This doesn’t require complex relational queries, making DynamoDB the most efficient choice.

+### Why BucketAV (or other proprietary AV) instead of using ClamAV (open-source) in Lambda

+**TL;DR** For enterprise-grade, scalable, and low-maintenance infrastructure, a managed AV solution such as BucketAV is the pragmatic choice.
+While it reduces engineering overhead, it comes at [a cost](https://bucketav.com/pricing/) but it often proves cheaper in the long run when factoring in DevOps time, maintenance, and risk.

+**Key considerations:**

+- **Operational simplicity:** BucketAV abstracts away the AV infrastructure and is delivered as a ready-to-use CloudFormation stack with configurable options.
+- **Maintenance burden:** Running ClamAV inside Lambda requires building and maintaining a Lambda Layer with ClamAV binaries and virus definitions.
+Building that layer (from experience) is painful and comes with challenges:
+  - Lambda layer size limit (250 MB uncompressed) can easily be exceeded by ClamAV signatures.
+  - Requires cross-compiling ClamAV for Amazon Linux 2.
+  - Virus definitions must be constantly updated, requiring rebuilds and redeployments.

+With BucketAV (or equivalent managed AV), patching, signature updates, and scaling are handled by the vendor.

+- **Enterprise features:** Managed solutions like BucketAV provide features out of the box:
+  - Quarantine buckets for infected files
+  - Integration with SNS (used here to trigger downstream Lambda only after a file is marked “clean”)
+  - Logging, monitoring, and compliance reporting